rabbitmq/rabbitmq-website/site/blue-green-upgrade.md

 ### Configuring Queue Federation

-The [federation plugin](federation.html) allows you to move your consumers from "blue" to "green" without disrupting the message consumption and without loosing messages.
+The [federation plugin](federation.html) allows you to move your consumers from "blue" to "green", without disrupting message consumption or losing messages.
 The principle of [federated queues](/federated-queues.html) is that the consumers now connected to "green" will get messages published to "blue".

 Here is an example to federate all queues.
 In this example, the "blue" cluster is the upstream and the "green" one is the downstream.